Matic Network Trading 169% Higher This Week (MATIC)

-Matic Network (CURRENCY:MATIC) traded 3.7% higher against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on August 2nd.
-Over the last seven days, Matic Network has traded 169% higher against the U.S. dollar.
-One Matic Network coin can now be bought for approximately $0.12 or 0.00000266 BTC on major cryptocurrency exchanges.
-Matic Network has a total market capitalization of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last day.
+Matic Network (CURRENCY:MATIC) traded 3.7% higher against the US dollar during the one day period ending at 19:00 PM Eastern on August 3rd.
+Matic Network has a total market cap of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last day.
+Over the last week, Matic Network has traded 169% higher against the US dollar.
+One Matic Network coin can currently be bought for about $0.12 or 0.00000266 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.